Slizzurp/SlizzAi-2.0/README.md

 ✔ Procedural Texture Generation – AI-assisted material design ✔ Optimized GPU Acceleration – Performance boost via NVIDIA OptiX ✔ Customizable AI Prompt System – Fine-tune results for stylistic consistency

+Key Improvements:
+Sleek Dark Theme: All backgrounds, text, and widgets use dark gray, light dark gray, and accent blue for a modern, professional look.
+Simplified Structure: Duplicate and legacy code removed; all tabs and features are clearly separated and maintainable.
+Consistent Image Pipeline: All image effects return PIL images in RGB, ensuring compatibility and easy preview.
+Chatbot and Effects Integration: You can apply effects from both the chatbot and the Effects tab.
+Ready to Compile: Save as SlizzAi-2.8.py and run with Python 3.7+ and required libraries installed1.

+How to Run:
+Save the script as SlizzAi-2.8.py.

+Install dependencies:

+pip install opencv-python Pillow numpy tk

+Run:
+python SlizzAi-2.8.py

+This version is fully functional and visually modern, ready for further extension or packaging as an executable.

 #### **Operating System**
 - **Windows 10 or 11 (64-bit)**